 \section{Discussion and Conclusion}

-Our work clearly demonstrates that current VLMs exhibit a Western bias in image understanding, one that stems in part from the mix of languages included in their text-only pre-training.
-While we focus on Chinese for technical reasons (because it is resourced enough for controlled experimentation), we believe that this fact also lends greater weight to our results: it is a floor for Western bias.
+Our work shows that VLMs exhibit a Western bias in image understanding that stems in part from the language mix in their text-only pre-training.
+While we focus on Chinese because it is resourced enough for controlled experimentation, this also lends greater weight to our results: it is a floor for Western bias.
 We should expect the bias relative to other less-resourced cultures to be even greater.

-Prior work has shown that LLMs encode world (and cultural) knowledge from their pre-training corpora in their weights \cite{kassner2021multilingual}.
-Our work extends this analysis to VLMs.
+Prior work has shown that LLMs encode cultural knowledge from their pre-training in their weights \citep{kassner2021multilingual}.
+We extend this analysis to VLMs.
 Including more Chinese in \textit{language pre-training} results in a VLM with reduced Western bias in \textit{image understanding}.
-On objective tasks, VLMs built on top of multilingual LLMs leverage relevant knowledge from pre-training to make sense of culturally diverse images.
-And on subjective tasks, these VLMs are better able to model a non-Western perspective, even when prompted in English.
+On objective tasks, these VLMs leverage pre-training knowledge to make sense of diverse images.
+And on subjective tasks, they are better models of non-Western perspectives, even when prompted in English.

-Finally, while some work has extended VLMs to many languages via machine translation during multimodal fusion \citep{zhou2021uc2,geigle2023mblip}, our results suggest that there are limitations to such an approach.
-LLMs trained on large amounts of naturally occurring non-English language learn culture-specific associations from that text relevant to diverse image understanding.
-The short texts seen in multimodal corpora likely contain little cultural knowledge.
-And, if machine translation is employed to produce such a corpus, we should expect even less.
-The Western bias of these VLMs cannot be fixed in the final stages of model development -- its remediation requires consideration from the start \citep{santy2023nlpositionality}.
+Finally, while multilingual image-text retrieval \citep{ramos2024paella} and machine translation \citep{zhou2021uc2,qiu2022multilingual,geigle2023mblip} can both produce multilingual VLMs, our results suggest limitations to these methods.
+LLMs trained on naturally occurring non-English language learn cultural associations relevant to diverse image understanding.
+The short texts in multimodal corpora likely contain little cultural knowledge.
+And if machine translation is employed, we should expect even less.
+The Western bias of these models cannot be fixed in the final stages of VLM development -- its remediation requires consideration from the start \citep{santy2023nlpositionality}.